Knowledge graphSettings

 Risks of cloud adoption

-Vendor lock-in, data protection requirements, compliance and dependence on network availability.
+The key risks are provider lock-in, data protection requirements, regulatory compliance, and dependence on network availability for critical operations.

 Related chapter